 The corrosion inhibitor currently being added to the service water was of minimal value for protection of the steel structures, due to presence of coke particles and corrosion products.
 Generally, the coating system has failed at many areas of the interior surfaces of the conveyor galleries.
 The failure mode is primarily corrosion activity at the pinholes, resulting in delamination of the coatings by cathodic corrosion products.
 This will eventually fracture the surface of the coatings and expose more substrate.

 The corrosion is further aggravated by the abrasive effects of the petroleum coke material being transported by the conveyors.
 The material presents a very abrasive surface to the bottom of the conveyor galleries during cleanup operations.

 The abrasion effect is a double-edged sword, as it is capable of eventually removing coatings, especially at locations where there is an upset in the interior surface, such as at a welded joint and is also easily capable of removing scale and other corrosion products, exposing the steel to the effect of increased contact with the reactive service water.

-Our Team performs investigations on equipment operating issues including corrosion and vibration.
+Our Engineers investigate equipment operating issues including corrosion, vibration and fatigue.

 Give us a call to discuss your technical challenges.